How do you know if you need a fundraising consultant? What services can a consultant offer?

 - Maps out the steps to reach your goal.

 Consultants can not only help you create a plan, but they can also help you implement it.
-If your not sure where to start, they will provide you with the necessary steps.
+If you’re not sure where to start, they will provide you with the necessary steps.

 Even if you’ve made multiple strategies in the past, consultants can still be a helpful resource.
 They can give you a different outlook on your fundraising and identify challenges that you never considered.
 Plus, they can offer you best practices to make your fundraising strategies even better!